Step 1—Get an Alexa Client

 You have an Amazon Echo, an Amazon Dot or a Fire TV Stick with Voice Control—you’re good to go!

-To enable YNAB for Alexa, go to http://alexa.amazon.com in a web browser.
+To enable Alexa for YNAB, go to https://alexa.amazon.com in a web browser.
 If you’re on a mobile device, you’ll be prompted to download the Amazon Alexa Companion app.
 If you are on a desktop device, you’ll be taken directly to the Alexa web app.

 1) In the menu, go to “Skills” list.